-In my role as a senior program manager, I mentor my colleagues on how to run effective offsite meetings.
+In my role as a senior program manager, I mentor my colleagues on how to plan and run effective offsite meetings.
 Most facilitators start out thinking that the secret is booking a killer venue and crafting the perfect agenda.
 Don’t get me wrong: those things are important.
 But the real trick is handling the human dynamics thoughtfully during the event itself.

 What offsite meetings are really about